Jarret Doege: West Virginia

 On May 8, 2019, Doege announced that he was entering the transfer portal and leaving Bowling Green.
 Eight days later, he committed to West Virginia under head coach Neal Brown, who had coached his brother Seth as an offensive coordinator at Texas Tech.
 He was redshirted, but he was able to play in four games under the NCAA's new transfer rules.
 Playing behind starter Austin Kendall, he passed for 818 yards, 7 touchdowns, and 3 interceptions.

 Doege beat out Kendall to start for West Virginia before the 2020 season.
 During the 2020 season, he threw for 2,587 yards, 14 touchdowns, and 4 interceptions while West Virginia finished with a 6–4 record.

-On December 31, 2021, Doege announced he would enter the transfer portal.
+On December 31, 2021, Doege announced he would enter the transfer portal once again.

 Western Kentucky

 On January 16, 2022, Doege announced he would transfer to Western Kentucky.
+However, he lost the quarterback competition during fall camp, and would enter the transfer portal for the third time.

 Troy

-After transferring to Western Kentucky, he lost the quarterback competition during Western Kentucky's fall camp.
-As a result, Doege entered the transfer portal and enrolled at Troy University.
-During the season, Troy beat Western Kentucky 34-27 on October 1.
+On August 18, 2022, Doege announced he would transfer to Troy.
+During the season, Troy beat Western Kentucky 34–27 on October 1.
 Doege came in the game for injured starter Gunnar Watson and completed 7 of 8 passes for 71 yards and 2 touchdowns.
-Doege referenced a similar quote by Seattle Seahawks quarterback Geno Smith when he said, "They wrote me off, I didn’t write back though." via Instagram after the game.
+Doege referenced a similar quote by Seattle Seahawks quarterback Geno Smith when he said, "They wrote me off, I didn't write back though." via Instagram after the game.